MicrosoftDocs/architecture-center/docs/example-scenario/ai/scalable-personalization-with-content-based-recommendation-system-content.md

 ### Dataflow

-1. Azure Data Lake Storage Gen2 stores large amounts of data about user and consumer behavior.
+1. **Store.** Azure Data Lake Storage Gen2 stores large amounts of data about user and consumer behavior.

-1. Read: [Azure Databricks](/azure/databricks/scenarios/what-is-azure-databricks) connects to and reads from Azure Data Lake Storage Gen2.
+1. **Read.** [Azure Databricks](/azure/databricks/scenarios/what-is-azure-databricks) connects to and reads from Azure Data Lake Storage Gen2.
 Ingestion into Databricks enables preprocessing and training to register the model.

-1. Data preprocessing cleanses, transforms, and prepares data to be fed to the recommendations system model.
+1. **Preprocess.** Data preprocessing cleanses, transforms, and prepares data to be fed to the recommendations system model.

-1. Training is a two-step process: Feature Engineering and Model training.
-During the training stage, Azure Databricks uses the preprocessed dataset to train and explain the best recommendation model.
+1. **Train.** Training has two steps: feature engineering and model training.
+During model training, Azure Databricks uses the preprocessed dataset to train and explain the best recommendation model.

-1. Postprocessing involves model evaluation and selection of the best performing model.
+1. **Postprocess.** Postprocessing involves model evaluation and selection based on which model performs best.

-1. Azure Databricks maintains the model.
+1. **Deploy.** Azure Databricks maintains the model.
 [Batch Managed Endpoints](/azure/machine-learning/concept-endpoints) deploys the model for exposure to front-end display.
-As the model is deployed, the new data is accessible via new endpoints—Batch and near-real time recommendations will be supported.
+As the model is deployed, the new data is accessible via new endpoints.
+Batch and near-real-time recommendations are supported.

-1. The stored model results can be consumed through user interfaces, such as a web application.
+1. **Write.** User interfaces, such as web applications can consume the stored model results.
 The results are written to and captured in Azure Synapse.
 The model runs as batch inference and stores the results in the respective datastore.

 ### Components

 This architecture makes use of the following components:

-- [Azure Data Lake Storage](https://azure.microsoft.com/en-us/pricing/details/storage/data-lake/) is a set of storage capabilities that are dedicated to big data analytics and that provide file system semantics, file-level security, and scaling.
+- [Azure Data Lake Storage](https://azure.microsoft.com/pricing/details/storage/data-lake/) is a set of storage capabilities that are dedicated to big data analytics and that provide file system semantics, file-level security, and scaling.

-- [Azure Databricks](https://azure.microsoft.com/en-us/services/databricks/) is a managed Apache Spark cluster for model training and evaluation.
+- [Azure Databricks](https://azure.microsoft.com/services/databricks/) is a managed Apache Spark cluster for model training and evaluation.

-- [Azure Synapse Analytics](https://azure.microsoft.com/en-us/services/synapse-analytics/) is the fast, flexible, and trusted cloud data warehouse that lets you scale, compute, and store elastically and independently, with a massively parallel processing architecture.
+- [Azure Synapse Analytics](https://azure.microsoft.com/services/synapse-analytics/) is the fast, flexible, and trusted cloud data warehouse that lets you scale, compute, and store elastically and independently, with a massively parallel processing architecture.

 - [Microsoft Recommenders](https://github.com/Microsoft/Recommenders) is an open-source repository that contains utility code and samples.
 By using this repository, you can start to build, evaluate, and operationalize a recommender system.